-Supplementary Provisions As To Winding-up
+Supplementary Provisions as to Winding-Up

-472. Disgualification for appointment as liquidator.
+Disqualification for appointment as liquidator.

-A corporation or an undischarged bankrupt is not qualified for appointment as liquidator of a company, whether in a winding-up by the court or in a voluntary windingup, and
+473. A corporation or an undischarged bankrupt is not qualified for appointment as liquidator of a company, whether in a winding-up by the court or in a voluntary winding-up, and-

-- any appointment made in contravention of this provision is void; and (a) - (b) any corporation which or an undischarged bankrupt who, acts as liquidator of a company is guilty of an offence.
+- (a) any appointment made in contravention of this provision is void; and - (b) any corporation which or an undischarged bankrupt who, acts as liquidator of a company is guilty of an offence.

-473. Notification that a company is in liquidation.
+Notification that a company is in liquidation.

-Where a company is being wound up, whether by the court or voluntarily, every invoice, order for goods or business letter issued by or on behalf of the company or a liquidator of the company, or a receiver or manager of the property of the company, being a document on or in which the name of the company appears, shall contain a statement that the company is being wound up.
+474. Where a company is being wound-up, whether by the court or voluntarily, every invoice, order for goods or business letter issued by or on behalf of the company or a liquidator of the company, or a receiver or manager of the property of the company, being a document on or in which the name of the company appears, shall contain a statement that the company is being wound-up.

-474. Failure to comply with section 473.
+Failure to comply with section 474.

-If default is made in complying with section 473, the company and every officer of the company and every liquidator of the company and every receiver or manager, who knowingly authorises or permits the default, is guilty of an offence.
+475. If default is made in complying with section 474, the company and every officer of the company and every liquidator of the company and every receiver or manager, who knowingly authorises or permits the default, is guilty of an offence.

-475. Exemption of certain documents from stamp duty on winding-up of companies.
+Exemption of certain documents from stamp duty on winding-up of companies.

-(1) In the case of a winding-up by the court, or of a creditors' voluntary windingup, of a company
+476. (1) In the case of a winding-up by the court, or of a creditors' voluntary winding-up, of a company-

-- (a) every assurance relating solely to freehold or leasehold property, or to any mortgage, charge or other incumbrance on, or any estate, right or interest in, any real or personal property, which forms part of the assets of the company and which, after the execution of the assurance, either at law or in equity, is or remains part of the assets of the company; and - every power of attorney, proxy, writ, order, certificate, affidavit, bond (b) or other instrument or writing relating solely to the property of any company which is being so wound up or to any proceeding under any such winding-up is exempt from duties chargeable under the enactment relating to stamp duties.
+- (a) every assurance relating solely to freehold or leasehold property, or to any mortgage, charge or other incumbrance on, or any estate, right or interest in, any real or personal property, which forms part of the assets of the company and which, after the execution of the assurance, either at law or in equity, is or remains part of the assets of the company; and - (b) every power of attorney, proxy, writ, order, certificate, affidavit, bond or other instrument or writing relating solely to the property of any company which is being so wound-up or to any proceeding under any such winding-up is exempt from duties chargeable under the enactment relating to stamp duties.